neondatabase/neon/docs/rfcs/025-generation-numbers.md

 Orphan objects are functionally harmless, but have a small cost due to S3 capacity consumed.
 We may clean them up at some time in the future, but doing a ListObjectsv2 operation and cross referencing with the latest metadata to identify objects which are not referenced.

+Scrubbing will be done only by an attached pageserver (not some third party process), and deletions requested during scrub will go through the same validation as all other deletions: the attachment generation must be fresh.
+This avoids the possibility of a stale pageserver incorrectly thinking than an object written by a newer generation is stale, and deleting it.

+This kind
-This kind of deletion would go through the same deletion queue as other object deletions, and be subject to the same checks for generation number freshness.
+of deletion would go through the same deletion queue as other object deletions, and be subject to the same checks for generation number freshness.